 Capital One banker upbeat on small business

-NEW YORK (AP) — Based on what she's seeing among the bank's more than three million small business customers, Capital One's Keri Gohman is upbeat.
+NEW YORK (AP) — Based on what she's seeing among her 3 million small business customers, Capital One's Keri Gohman is upbeat.

-Business owners are reporting better earnings and reinvesting in their businesses and that's translating into a rebound in loan demand, says Gohman, the head of small business banking at the McLean, Virginia-based bank, which has But there's still caution out there.
+Business owners are reporting better earnings and reinvesting in their businesses and that's translating into a rebound in loan demand, says Gohman, the head of small business banking at the McLean, Virginia-based bank.
+But there's still caution out there.
 When it comes to reinvesting, many small business owners are taking advantage of cash they set aside.